 How Event-Driven Batch Processing Can Cut Cloud Costs by 50%+

 Cloud computing promised to reduce infrastructure costs.
-But for many organizations, the reality has been different—monthly bills that grow faster than revenue, unused resources running 24/7, and over-provisioned servers "just in case."
+But for many organizations, the reality has been different.
+Monthly bills grow faster than revenue, unused resources run 24/7, and over-provisioned servers sit idle "just in case."

 The culprit is often architecture, not cloud pricing.
-Traditional always-on systems waste enormous resources on workloads that don't need to run continuously.
+Traditional always-on systems waste enormous resources on workloads that do not need to run continuously.

-By redesigning how and when workloads execute, organizations routinely achieve 50%+ reductions in cloud spend—sometimes far more.
-This article explains how event-driven batch processing works and why it's one of the most effective cost optimization strategies available today.
+By redesigning how and when workloads execute, organizations routinely achieve 50 percent or greater reductions in cloud spend.
+Sometimes far more.
+This article explains how event-driven batch processing works and why it is one of the most effective cost optimization strategies available today.

-Most business workloads aren't constant.
-Consider these common patterns:
+Most business workloads are not constant.
+Consider these common patterns.

-• Image/video processing: Bursts when users upload content
+• Image and video processing.
+Bursts when users upload content

 • Over-provisioned "just in case" capacity

-• Paying for 24/7 resources that work 2 hours/day
+• Paying for 24/7 resources that work 2 hours per day

 • Database connections held open for batch jobs that run weekly

-This is where event-driven batch processing transforms the economics.
+This is where event-driven batch processing changes the economics.

 What Is Event-Driven Batch Processing?